Borough of Dartford: Political control

-In addition to the settlements named above, there is the urban village of Joydens Wood to the south-west of the town.
+The council has been under Conservative majority control since 2007.

+Political control of the council since the 1974 reforms has been as follows:

+Leadership

+The role of mayor is largely ceremonial in Dartford.
+Political leadership is instead provided by the leader of the council.
+The leaders since 1974 have been:

+Composition

+Following the 2023 election, and subsequent by-elections and changes of allegiance up to March 2025, the composition of the council was:

+The next election is due in 2027.

+Elections

+Since the last full review of boundaries in 2019 the council has comprised 42 councillors representing 20 wards, with each ward electing one, two or three councillors.
+Elections are held every four years.

+The Dartford constituency covers a similar but not identical area to the borough.
+The Member of Parliament (MP) since 2024 has been Jim Dickson (Labour).

+Premises

+The council is based at Dartford Civic Centre on Home Gardens in the centre of Dartford.

 Dartford Youth Council

 Dartford also has a youth council called the Dartford Youth Council (DYC) which comprises members of the youth representing local secondary schools, youth groups (such as Scouts).
 They discuss important issues relating to the youth of Dartford, such as mental health, to staying fit and how they can help and combat those issues.
-They attend a monthly meeting, at the Dartford Civic Centre.
+They attend a monthly meeting, at the Civic Centre.
 They have represented Dartford's youth in several events.
 Every November, members attend and represent Dartford Youth Council in the annual Dartford Remembrance Parade.

-Communications in the borough
+Transportation

 Railways

 There are seven railway stations in the borough: at Stone; Greenhithe (for Bluewater); Swanscombe and Dartford, all on the North Kent Line; and Longfield and Farningham Road on the Victoria – Chatham Main Line.
 From Dartford there are three lines serving London and one to Gravesend, the Medway Towns and eastern Kent.
 For many services Dartford is the terminus.

 Ebbsfleet International railway station on High Speed 1 opened in the east of the borough on 19 November 2007.
-Six high-speed services to Paris and five to Brussels run daily from here by Eurostar.
-The station also carries commuters to St Pancras station in London in only 17 minutes, and to Stratford International (next to the 2012 Summer Olympics site) in just 10 minutes, while eastbound commuter services link Ebbsfleet to Ashford International, Dover, Folkestone and other stations in Kent.
+Six high-speed services to Paris and five to Brussels ran daily from here by Eurostar.
+However since the Covid Pandemic trains destined for the Continent no longer stop in Kent at all.
+Despite efforts to reverse this decision, Eurostar have said they will only reconsider the situation sometime in 2025.
+The station still carries commuters to St Pancras station in London in only 17 minutes, and to Stratford International (next to the 2012 Summer Olympics site) in just 10 minutes, while eastbound commuter services link Ebbsfleet to Ashford International, Dover, Folkestone and other stations in Kent.